Tutorial 13: How To Refine and Visualize Sentiment Data

 Mac OS X — Copy the hiveddl.sql File to the Sandbox

-- Open a Terminal window and navigate to “hive” subfolder in the SentimentFiles folder you extracted previously.
-Type in the following command, then press the Enter key:
+- Open a Terminal window and navigate to “SentimentFiles/upload/hive” subfolder in the SentimentFiles folder you extracted previously.
+Type in the following commands, then press the Enter key:

 scp -P 2222 hiveddl.sql firstname.lastname@example.org: